Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints.md

 **Free Tier Subscriptions**:
 - For free tier subscriptions (plan ID 1), payment-related fields (`paymentProvider`, `externalPaymentId`, `amount`) should be omitted
 - The system will create the subscription without generating any payment records
-- This works for both new user registrations and downgrades from paid plans
+- Token allocation will automatically occur based on the free tier's monthly token allocation (usually 300 tokens)
-- Token allocation will still occur if the free tier plan provides any tokens
+- Users will immediately have access to these tokens after the subscription is created

 **Endpoint**: `POST /subscriptions`